seamlessaccess/SeamlessAccess-web/content/work/step3.md

 When implementing the "Advanced" flavor, you will need to recreate the SeamlessAccess user experience and interface.
 SeamlessAccess requires consistency in the user's experience when using the service across different service providers.
 To this end, we provide several resources:

 * **Advisory/Review Meeting** - During the beta period, we are requiring at least one meeting for each service provider with our UI/UX team to review and advise on your plans for incorporating SeamlessAccess into your service. _We highly recommend that you schedule this meeting as early as possible in your planning process._ Approval from this team is required before you'll be able to enable your service to work with the production service.
+You can contact contact@seamlessaccess.org to set up a meeting.
 * **UI/UX guidelines** - The guidelines for the user experience and interface can be found in the [Recommended Practices for Improved Access to Institutionally-Provided Information Resources](https://groups.niso.org/apps/group_public/download.php/21892/NISO_RP-27-2019_RA21_Identity_Discovery_and_Persistence.pdf).
 These guidelines have evolved since their writing, so it will be important to pair your understanding of these practices with the **Advisory/Review Meeting** described above.
 * **Usability testing results** - In planning the user experience for SeamlessAccess, the solution went through extensive usability testing.
 See the insights: [RA21 User Research Summary](https://docs.google.com/presentation/d/1hN-u8CgEzG_9eVf8TGUz29fG876f_UVw9d5GOzA-gbE/edit?usp=sharing)